kescob0825/TaidX/Deliverable2.md

 Please provide the links to your key contributions on GitHub.
 Include **commits, pull requests**, and other important work items.

 - **GitHub Commits (Up to 5)**
     - [Commit 1](https://github.com/amehlhase316/Ruebezahl_spring25A/commit/8f30861ff097487511be5794d17b6a2c896e8dc4) - Last commit made to complete US27.
-We cleaned the code in multiple clases to delet tabs that were not being used and added functionlity for the 'Needs Info' tab to correctly populate.
+We cleaned the code in multiple classes to delete tabs that were not being used and added functionality for the 'Needs Info' tab to correctly populate.
-    - [Commit 2](https://github.com/amehlhase316/Ruebezahl_spring25A/commit/f7964211360cf8fcc5d016b1ae0b302b6a5eab84) - _Last commit made to provide the API implementation logic of pulling milestone information and displaying it on the table_
+    - [Commit 2](https://github.com/amehlhase316/Ruebezahl_spring25A/commit/f7964211360cf8fcc5d016b1ae0b302b6a5eab84) - _Last commit made to provide the API implementation logic of pulling milestone information and displaying it on the table._
-    - [Commit 3](link) - _Short description of what the commit is about_
+    - [Commit 3](https://github.com/amehlhase316/Ruebezahl_spring25A/commit/feb4ee3e788f7b312ecb929ec8d34745c564c1f1) - _Last commit made to complete US31 to display Team Stats, after bug fixes and edge case re-factorization._
     - [Commit 4](link) - _Short description of what the commit is about_
     - [Commit 5](link) - _Short description of what the commit is about_